 2. Dedicate at least a half day during August/September Staff Development days to school safety

-3. Make safety training mandatory for everyone that works in the schools from cafeteria workers to custodians, teachers, and administrators.
-Encourage all volunteers to attend or make it mandatory for them too.
+3. Make safety training mandatory for everyone that works or volunteers in your schools.
+From cafeteria workers to custodians, teachers, and administrators.

 4. Schedule one or more safety meetings for parents in each school every year.